-During this phase, participating teams will submit a form (roughly two pages of text) describing their idea for leveraging artificial intelligence to address a specific issue faced in one of the four areas of interest for the 2020 Challenge: health, humanitarianism, education, or sustainability and climate change.
+During this phase, participating teams will submit a proposal (roughly two pages of text) describing their idea for leveraging artificial intelligence to address a specific issue faced in one of the four areas of interest for the 2020 Challenge: health, humanitarianism, education, or sustainability and climate change.

 The team lead will need to collect the following information before completing the idea submission form.